Wednesday, 14 February 2018

 It's the dead of the night and the outskirts of the city have fallen into a trance.
 Old wooden street lamps with peeling skins of red and blue paint illuminate the hushed narrow laneways.
 Rusted metal bikes, plastic crates, and bits and pieces of gnarly wet cardboard are stacked high into hills of junk against the walls of people's homes.

-Some of these buildings were like prisons.
-They were grey, and boring, and the windows adorned by a facade of steel bars to supposedly keep burglars out.
-But of course there would likely be nothing of value to steal.
-The more accurate answer was to keep little kids from falling and splattering their brains on the asphalt while their parents handled and inhaled poisonous amounts of ammonia at the nearby factory for an unlivable wage.
-Poor kids.
-Poor parents.
-Poor town.
+These tenements were essentially prisons.
+They were grey, and boring, and the windows adorned by a facade of steel bars.
+To keep burglars out?
+No. There was nothing of value to steal here.
+The more appropriate answer was to keep little kids in - from falling and splattering their brains on the asphalt, or to stop mothers from jumping to their deaths, fed up with husbands who never returned, and who were themselves dying from the lethal amounts of ammonia they inhaled daily at the nearby factory for unlivable wages.
+It was a woebegone backwash of a town.

-Finally, after weaving through several more laneways and trudging past mounds of inexplicable textiles, a syringe, an old broken scooter whose parts have yet to be taken by entrepreneurial passersby, and more plastic crates, I arrived at my destination.
+I weaved through several more laneways and trudged past mounds of inexplicable textiles, a syringe, an old broken scooter whose parts have yet to be taken by an entrepreneurial passerby, and finally arrived at my destination.

-I had never been this far and was surprised that the river had not yet transformed into black still ooze strewn with Coca Cola cans and plastic bottles.
-Surely, despite its somewhat healthy appearance, the chems from the factory two kilometres ahead would have poisoned it already.
-Regardless, this wouldn't make any difference.
-Perhaps, it would simply make the end more pleasant, which would be kind of ironic.
+I had never been this far and was surprised that the river that stretched before me had not yet transformed into black still ooze strewn with Coca Cola cans and plastic bottles.
+Surely, despite its somewhat salubrious appearance, the chems from the factory two kilometres ahead would have poisoned it already.
+I wasn't complaining though.
+It would at least help make the end more pleasant.

 I walked over to the shoddy steel bridge and looked over the water.
 I knew it was deep.
-Many children have drowned here over the last decade.
-When the parents were away, toddlers were either falling out of storeyed buildings, running in front of trucks, getting stuck in drains, or wandering into rivers.
-Gruesome.
+A few children have drowned here over the last decade.
+With the parents away or occupied, toddlers were always falling out of balconies, running in front of trucks, getting stuck in drains, or wandering into rivers.
+Always dying gruesomely.
 Would there be any bodies left in here?

-I climbed up onto the bridge railing, and it shuddered beneath me.
+I climbed up onto the railing, and it shuddered beneath me.
 My hands gripped the pole, but my fingers were trembling.
-For the fifth time in the last few minutes, I inhaled deeply, sucking in the air until I could no more.
+For the fifth time in the last thirty seconds, I inhaled deeply, sucking in the air until I could no more.
 But this time, I held it.
-I had played this over and over again in my mind and I knew I was more than ready.
+I had played this over and over again in my mind - dreamt about it - desired it.
+And I knew I was more than ready.

 I leaped away from the railing, arms wide open, eyes closed, and suspended in the air for those brief milliseconds - I embraced my newfound freedom.